okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 For steps to enable this Inline Hook, see [Enabling a Registration Inline Hook](#enable-a-registration-inline-hook-in-okta-identity-engine). <ApiLifecycle access="ie" /><br>

-For an example implementation of this Inline Hook, see [Registration Inline Hook](/docs/guides/registration-inline-hook/nodejs/main/).
+For an example implementation of this Inline Hook, see [Configure a Registration Inline Hook](/docs/guides/registration-inline-hook/nodejs/main/).

 ## About